sedelmeyer/cc-pydata/docs/tutorial.rst

 * By default, the ``.gitignore`` for this project is set to ignore the ``.env`` file.
 * It is strongly, strongly, strongly suggested that you NEVER commit your ``.env`` file to source control, or else you will have compromised any credentials saved to that file.

-Typically, to load and access the environment variables saved to your ``.env`` you would need to use a tool such as `python-dotenv <https://saurabh-kumar.com/python-dotenv/>`_.
+Typically, to load and access the environment variables saved to your ``.env`` file you would need to use a tool such as `python-dotenv <https://saurabh-kumar.com/python-dotenv/>`_.

 But alas, because we are using ``pipenv`` to manage our ``cc-pydata`` project environment, ``pipenv`` **will automatically load your** ``.env`` **environment variables to your environment when you enter your** ``pipenv shell`` **or use** ``pipenv run``.